hewliyang/dsa3101-2210-14-lta/backend/README.md

 ### find_density.py
-Takes in functions from crop, utils, count to combine and find the latest density from images taken from lta
+Takes in functions from crop, utils, count to combine and find the latest density from images taken from lta Given the density data, perform data preprocessing including removing 0s and outliers.
+Afterwards, scale and normalise the processed data and plot the values.

 ## Design Decisions